himea-io/discord-rest/README.md

 ## Setup

+1. Clone the repository and access it `git clone https://github.com/himea-io/discord-rest.git && cd discord-rest`.
-1. Set your discord bot token in the `.env` file.
+2. Set your discord bot token and the server port (default 3001) in the `.env` file.
-2. Type `npm install`
+3. Type `npm install`.
-3. Type `npm start`
+4. Type `npm start`.
-4. Enjoy your stuff!
+5. Enjoy your stuff!

 ## Routes descriptions